sujith-eag/vu-library/docs/mca/rm/u2_1_rd.md

 * The experience survey and
 * The analysis of 'insight-stimulating' examples.

 ### Descriptive and diagnostic research

 in case of descriptive research study –one of those studied which are concerned with describing the characteristics of a particular Individual, or a group.

-Diagnostic research study determine the frequency which some thing occur
+Diagnostic research study determine the frequency which some thing occur.